noisyboiler/cathedralcafes/cathedralcafes.co.uk/posts/rochester.rst

 	<div class="teaser">

-	England's second oldest Cathedral and possibly it's finest Norman church, in the smallest diocese, this intimate church in central Rochester has over 1400 years of history and was cheated out of one of England's greatest dead bodies — Charles John Huffam Dickens.
+	<p>England's second oldest Cathedral and possibly it's finest Norman church, in the smallest diocese, this intimate church in central Rochester has over 1400 years of history and was cheated out of one of England's greatest dead bodies — Charles John Huffam Dickens.</p>

-	Must-Dos: Wheel Of Fortune, read the (slightly bitter) Dickens trivia, drink tea.
+	<p><span class="strong">Must-Dos:</span> <i>Wheel Of Fortune, read the (slightly bitter) Dickens trivia, drink tea.</i></p>

 .. raw:: html